godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_WM_WINDOW_FOCUS_IN** = ``1004``

-Notification received when the node's parent :ref:`Window<class_Window>` is focused.
-This may be a change of focus between two windows of the same engine instance, or from the OS desktop or a third-party application to a window of the game (in which case :ref:`NOTIFICATION_APPLICATION_FOCUS_IN<class_Node_constant_NOTIFICATION_APPLICATION_FOCUS_IN>` is also emitted).
+Notification received from the OS when the node's :ref:`Window<class_Window>` ancestor is focused.
+This may be a change of focus between two windows of the same engine instance, or from the OS desktop or a third-party application to a window of the game (in which case :ref:`NOTIFICATION_APPLICATION_FOCUS_IN<class_Node_constant_NOTIFICATION_APPLICATION_FOCUS_IN>` is also received).

 A :ref:`Window<class_Window>` node receives this notification when it is focused.